wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 3.07.27 =
+Fixed a session bug in the progress bar related to the last release.

 = 3.07.26 =
 Fixed a session bug that conflicted with jigoshop.
 (Thanks dragonflyfla)